 And with those puzzling words, the ordinary days that Kazuki loved so dearly become a cycle of turmoil and fear—Aya's sudden appearance signals the unraveling of unseen mysteries surrounding Kazuki's seemingly normal friends, including the discovery of mysterious devices known as "boxes."

 Utsuro no Hako to Zero no Maria has been licensed in English as The Empty Box and the Zeroth Maria by Yen Press under the Yen On imprint.
+The first novel is set to release on October 31, 2017.
 It was published in Polish as Zerowa Maria i puste pudełko by Waneko from February 5, 2016 to February 7, 2017.

 After an excruciatingly long time of waiting, at long last the seventh volume of Utsuro no Hako to Zero no Maria (more commonly referred to as HakoMari) has now been released, and with that it's finally time to close the lid on one of the greatest works of literature to have ever originated from Japan, and the overall best light novel I've ever had the pleasure of reading.